 - Do your best to push people toward the platform

 - Regularly ask for input to keep your subscribers engaged

 - Offer tiers of Patreon memberships

 Making Money on YouTube FAQ

 How Much do YouTubers Make?

-YouTube is a great platform for both businesses and individuals to make money.
+YouTube is a great social media platform for both businesses and individuals to make money.
 But while anyone can easily upload videos to the platform, not everyone will be able to make good money off of it.

 It all depends on a variety of factors, including your monetization strategies, content creation, and promotion tactics.
-Listed below are the top 10 earners on YouTube for 2019.
-Take a look at each of their net worths, so you can see what's possible when you have the right strategy.

-How does Youtube Send you Money?
+How does YouTube Send you Money?